Q. What is the Cisco

 The study has traditionally focused on average or mean download, upload, and latency characteristics.
-However, to better understand the distribution of speeds within a country, the median download speed, median upload speed, and median latency are being introduced to the study.
-In most countries median speeds are lower than mean or average speeds.
+However, to better understand the distribution of speeds within a country, the median download speed, median upload speed, and median latency are included in the study.
+In most countries, median speeds are lower than mean or average speeds.
 This is due to the higher occurrence of lower speeds in the lower 50th percentile, compared to the longer tail of distribution of the higher speeds.

 For any set of numbers, the median is the midpoint, where half the numbers are lower and half the numbers are higher.
 The average of a set of numbers is the total of all the numbers in the set, divided by the number of items in that set.
 For further details, please see the sample speed distribution curve in Cisco GCI Supplement: Cloud Readiness Regional Details.

-Q. Are there any other factors, besides those listed above, that might impact the end-user cloud experience?
+Q. Are there any other factors, besides those already listed, that might affect the end-user cloud experience?

-A. Yes, besides the upload and download speeds and latency of the ISP network, the location of the content providers’ servers or content distribution network (CDN) and their distance from the Internet service provider (ISP) network are factors.
+A. Yes, besides the upload and download speeds and latency of the Internet service provider (ISP) network, the location of the content providers’ servers or content distribution network (CDN) and their distance from the ISP network are factors.
 It is estimated that latency increases by 1 millisecond for every additional 150 miles travelled by a video stream.

 Q. May I or my organization or company use or publish Cisco GCI forecast data?

-Can you share the data center and cloud data you used to construct the Cisco GCI traffic projections?
+Q. Can you share the data center and cloud data you used to construct the Cisco GCI Forecast projections?

-Q. Where can I direct questions about the Cisco GCI?
+Q. Where can I direct questions about the Cisco GCI Forecast?